tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Designing-a-Scalable-Partitioning-Strategy-for-Azure-Table-Storage.md

 |Has two key properties|Use one as the PartitionKey and the other as the RowKey|
 |Has more than two key properties|Use a composite key of concatenated values|

  If there is more than one equally dominant query, you can insert the information multiple times with different RowKey values that you need.
-The secondary (or tertiary, etc) rows will be managed by your application.
+The secondary (or tertiary, and so on) rows will be managed by your application.
 This pattern will allow you to satisfy the performance requirements of your queries.
-The following example uses the data from the footrace registration example.
+The following example uses the data from the foot race registration example.
 It has two dominant queries.
 They are:

 -   Query by bib number